DeepIntoStreams/2026MScWeatherForecastingPolymarket/README.md

 4. Audit weather forecast sources for 2m temperature and lead-time consistency.
 5. Build one complete mini-pipeline for a single temperature contract.
 6. Prepare narrowed scope and data-feasibility notes before the next supervisor meetings.

-## Notes

-Raw data, processed data, API keys and large output files should not be committed to this repository.
-They should be stored locally or in an agreed external storage location.